Rita-Bernstein/Quarter_Circle_Forward_PUNCH_Mod/README.md

 1. Create a relic based in Ryu, for basic testing and getting the hang of modding relics for Slay The Spire.
 Focus in mechanics and avoiding bugs, not graphics. - Done in v0.1.
 2. Relics inspired by Ryu, Ken, Chun Li and Guile.
 3. Add Custom Modifiers (and other small stuff) related with last milestone's relics and the major theme. (future relic milestones will add Custom Modifiers too)
-4. Translation of the mod's created text so far to PT-BR. (all future milestones will launch with EN localization, PT-BR will come after a round of balancing)
-5. Mod release!
+4. Mod release!
 Release at Github, Steam and Nexus Mods. (all future milestones, when finished, shall have proper releases)

 - (thanks to rl issues, a pause will be made in this mod's development but 16 relics will be done already when finishing the fourth milestone)

-6. Add a Challenge to Challenge The Spire.
+5. Small improvement in FX and relic images.
+6. Translation of the mod's created text so far to PT-BR. (all future milestones will launch with EN localization, PT-BR will come after a round of balancing)
 7. Relics inspired by Honda, Dhalsim, Blanka and Zangief.
 8. One boss relic for Boxer, Claw and Sagat, respectively. (about the names chosen here, check https://en.wikipedia.org/wiki/Street_Fighter_II:_The_World_Warrior#Regional_differences)
 9. Focus in Dictator's inspired relic. (only in his relic because it will use the Friendly Minions mod)
 10. Focus in T. Hawk relic (only in his relic because it will trigger events, and that's different from all the other relics so far)
 11. Relics inspired by Cammy, Fei Long and Deejay. (number unknown)
 12. ?????????????????????
-13. Reworking of 2 Custom Modifier revolving around fighter's set relics to make the equivalent of mini-characters. (use Blademaster Perk system, perhaps, together with linked relics?) (can this be added to the main character screen?)
+13. Reworking of 1 Custom Modifier revolving around fighter's set relics to make the equivalent of mini-characters, as a test. (use Blademaster Perk system together with relic that triggers them)
-14. Reworking of at least more 2 Custom Modifiers to have more mini-characters.
+14. Reworking of other Custom Modifiers to have more mini-characters.
 15. Update of beta art and sound assets to release version

 (and here we reach v1.0)